rebeca53/income-prediction/README.md

 - PNADC_2021_visita5.txt
 - PNADC_2022_visita5.txt

-The script process the data by encoding the values, and then generates the .csv files with processed data.
+The script processes the data by encoding the values and then generating the .csv files with processed data.
 For instance, each state value represents a column in the resulting data, which can be 0 or 1.
 To run the code, make sure you have the aforementioned files in the same path as the script.

 ### datapreparation_few_uncoded_features.py